 The Curtin Library Makerspace is a creative learning environment that fosters exploration, innovation and play through making.
 By encouraging self-directed learning we support individuals and groups to learn new skills and develop maker projects.
 We also coordinate workshops, drop-in sessions, collaborative projects and events.

+Established in 2015, the Makerspace aims to be a significant contributor to the development of a maker culture within Curtin University by encouraging cross-disciplinary sharing of ideas and experience and enabling the development of innovative projects that contribute to both the teaching and research work of the University.
 The Makerspace is the physical ‘hub’ or learning space for the community of makers within, or connected to, the Curtin community.
 We also seek to engage online, and with the wider community to build relationships and collaborative partnerships.
 In so doing, we aim to strengthen the reputation of the Curtin Library, and that of Curtin University, as a driver of innovation.